 Install the WordPress Yoast SEO plugin to your Singapore business website.
 One of the highlights of this plugin is that it gives you an opportunity to turn the sitemap on and off by clicking on a simple toggle switch.
 You can also access all XML sitemap options from the SEO section through WordPress after installing the plugin.

 Screaming Frog is desktop software that is best known for providing a broad array of SEO (search engine optimization) tools.
 You will not be charged a penny to use it, and you can generate a sitemap in minutes provided the website has less than 500 pages.
 If you have a larger site, you will need to upgrade to the paid version.

 One of the highlights of the Screaming Frog is that it gives you an opportunity to make all the coding changes that we discussed earlier in this article without having to alter the code manually.
 It does this by using user-friendly prompts that are written in simple English.
-Any changes that you make on the code will change the sitemap automatically.
+Any changes that you make to the code will change the sitemap automatically.